 There are very few strategies that can be used when playing this game in a live casino.
 However, some players may find that counting cards can be beneficial to determine how many low or high cards are left in the deck.
 This will allow players to choose their bets wisely and increase their chances of placing a winning bet.
 It may also be easier for players to keep track of suits since there are only four.
 This is beneficial when placing a suit bet, which is a side bet in the game.
 With this bet, one will bet on which suit will be drawn and the payout is 3:1 for a correct bet.
 Any player that is placing this type of bet should always keep track of suits that have been played in the game up to this point.
 However, always remember that the game is often played with 8 decks and will be shuffled after the fourth deck is used.

-That means you should also know as how to place bets.
+That means you should also know how to place bets.
 As with this game, a wager is placed on either spot, Dragon or Tiger.
 The dealer will then place the cards on the table face up.
-The highest ranking card will win, but there are two rules in the game that play an important role.
+The highest-ranking card will win, but two rules in the game play an important role.
 Forts, all aces are low cards.
-Second, no matter where the player has placed a bet, tie hands will allow the house to take half of each wager.
+Second, no matter where the player has placed a bet, tying hands will allow the house to take half of each wager.
 The live dealer casino would have no edge if it didn’t take money from a tie.
 With over 86,000 possible outcomes for every hand, more than 6,000 result in a tie, giving the house an edge of 3.73%.

-By knowing all the available bets, players can easily get involved in a game of live dealer Dragon Tiger and enjoy the fast paced game that required very little knowledge or skill.
+By knowing all the available bets, players can easily get involved in a game of live dealer Dragon Tiger and enjoy the fast-paced game that requires very little knowledge or skill.